RiyazPatwegar/Aspire-Loan-App/README.md

 Customer Loan Application - Admin Approval - Payment Schedule - Customer Repayment According to Schedule

 # Module Design Architecture
 I have used 'nwidart/laravel-modules' package to divide application into modules pattern.
-All API related code has been placed into src/V1.
+All API related code has been placed into src/V1/.
+So that you still have an app/Http part remains reserved, You can use it if you have an frontend application too in one project.

 # Install
 composer install